 Our income taxes are accounted for using an asset and liability approach.
 This requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of temporary differences between the financial statement and tax basis of assets and liabilities at the applicable tax rates.
 A valuation allowance is recorded against deferred tax assets if, based on the weight of the available evidence, it is more likely than not that some or all of the deferred tax assets will not be realized.
+The factors used to assess the likelihood of realization include the Company's forecast of the reversal of temporary differences, future taxable income and available tax planning strategies that could be implemented to realize the net deferred tax assets.
+Failure to achieve forecasted taxable income in applicable tax jurisdictions could affect the ultimate realization of deferred tax assets and could result in an increase in the Company's effective tax rate on future earnings.

 The determination of our provision for income taxes requires significant judgment, the use of estimates, and the interpretation and application of complex tax laws.
 Significant judgment is required in assessing the timing and amounts of deductible and taxable items and the probability of sustaining uncertain tax positions.
-The impact of uncertain tax positions would be recorded in our financial statements only after determining a more-likely-than-not probability that the uncertain tax positions would withstand challenge, if any, from taxing authorities.
-As facts and circumstances change, we reassess these probabilities and would record any changes in the financial statements as appropriate.
-We account for uncertainty in income taxes in accordance with the current accounting guidance, which sets out the framework by which such judgments are to be made.
+The Company recognizes the tax benefit from uncertain tax positions if it is more likely than not that the tax positions will be sustained on examination by the tax authorities, based on the technical merits of the position.
+The tax benefit is measured based on the largest benefit that has a greater than 50% likelihood of being realized upon ultimate settlement As facts and circumstances change, we reassess these probabilities and would record any changes in the financial statements as appropriate.
+The Company recognizes interest and penalties related to unrecognized tax benefits in income tax expense.